kenn/standby/README.md

 * Conservative - Safe by default.
 Installing Slavery won't change your app's current behavior.
 * Future proof - No dirty hacks, simply works as a proxy for `ActiveRecord::Base.connection`.
-* Simple - Less than 100 LOC, you can read the entire source and completely stay in control.
+* Simple - Only 100+ LOC, you can read the entire source and completely stay in control.

 Slavery works with ActiveRecord 3 or later.